 - Personal Capital does give you some information on aspects of your financial status which will impact your credit score but it doesn’t specifically give you your credit rating.
 This is one of the downsides of using this program.

 - Quicken on the other hand does give you a credit score.
 It does this through VantageScore from Equifax.
-Now, it isn’t your actual FICO credit rating however it will give you a good idea of what it is and allow you to plan better for taking out a loan or hire purchase for example.
+Now, it isn’t your actual FICO credit rating however it will give you a good idea of what it is and allow you to plan better for taking out a loan after checking this equity release calculator.

 Being able to pay your bills through financial management software is another area where Personal Capital and Quicken differ.

 - Personal Capital does allow you to see upcoming bills and it will provide alerts notifying you when these are due.
 However, it doesn’t allow you to pay bills through the software which is a downside to using Personal Capital because it is a feature that you will find in similar programs.

 - Quicken on the other hand does allow you to pay bills.
 It has something called Quicken Bill Pay.
 This is being discontinued later in 2020 however it’ll be replaced by Quicken Bill Manager which will also let you pay your bills through the software to 11,500 online billers using the Quick Pay functionality.